 The Traub-Dicker Rainbow Scholarship

-The Stonewall Foundation sponsors a number of LGBT scholarships, including the Traub-Dicker Rainbow Award.
-This LGBT scholarship offers $1,500 or $3,000 to those pursuing an undergraduate or graduate degree.
-Applicants must be able to demonstrate academic achievement, community service, leadership, and a commitment to impacting LGBT issues.
+The Stonewall Foundation sponsors a number of LGBTQ scholarships, including the Traub-Dicker Rainbow Award.
+This LGBTQ scholarship offers $1,500 or $3,000 to those pursuing an undergraduate or graduate degree.
+Applicants must be able to demonstrate academic achievement, community service, leadership, and a commitment to impacting LGBTQ issues.

 Deaf Queer Youth Scholarship Fund